mudita/MuditaOS/doc/host_keyboard_bindings.md

-# Keyboard bindinging on Linux
+# Keyboard binding on Linux Pure simulator

 ## Table of contents